St Saviour's Church, Iford: Architecture

 St Saviour's is built of multi-coloured bricks, with the interior walls rendered in plaster and the roof of tiles and asphalt.
 It was designed to seat 462 persons and made up of a nave, north and south aisle, chancel, Lady chapel, organ chamber, choir vestry, clergy vestry, warden's room and two west porches.

-in the 1994 they added an additional two story building with an upstairs and downstairs church hall. which won the Civic Trust Awards for its design. in 2012 they connected the church building to the church hall with a modern style glass panelled building called the link.
+In 1994, a two-storey church hall was built next to the church and won the Civic Trust Awards for its design.
+The hall was connected to the church with a modern style glass panelled building called the Link in 2012.

 Activity in the community

-St Saviours is well known in the community for its annual Halloween alternative "Light Party" as well as its Christmas Christingle services but it is also actively aims to be an key part in the community with weekly social events and groups for people of all ages. they employ both a youth worker and a children's worker which provide weekly groups for young people in the area, but also have groups targeting over 60s, and everything in between.
+St Saviours is well known in the community for its annual Halloween alternative "Light Party" as well as its Christmas Christingle services.
+It also actively aims to be a key part in the community with weekly social events and groups for people of all ages.
+They employ both a youth worker and a children's worker which provide weekly groups for young people in the area, but also have groups targeting over 60s, and everything in between.